 Nominations are due at 5:00 p.m. on the deadline day.

 The Graduate College Master's Fellowship program at the University of Illinois aims to strengthen the institution and its master's programs by increasing the enrollment of outstanding students from populations that have been historically underrepresented in graduate study.
 The program offers one year of support and provides a $20,000 stipend and full tuition waiver.

 - Graduate College Master's Fellowships are intended as recruitment fellowships.
 To that end, only those students who are seeking first-time admission to a master's program at UIUC are eligible.

 - Students must be US citizens, nationals, or permanent residents, and they must be members of an ethnic group traditionally underrepresented in higher education.
-Priority will be given to students of African-American, Mexican-American, Puerto Rican, Native American, Native Hawaiian, and Pacific Islander (Guam or American Samoan) descent.
+Priority will be given to students of African-American, Latinx/Hispanic (note newly expanded category of "Latinx/Hispanic" for the Spring 2023 competition), Native American, Native Hawaiian, and Pacific Islander (Guam or American Samoan) descent.

 - Only those students intending to enter during the 2023-24 academic year are eligible.
 However, for students intending to enter in Spring 2024, their fellowship will not begin until Fall 2024.